jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

           }
       )

-How to remove an item from a dictionary
+how to remove an item from a dictionary
 ----------------------------------------

 I can remove an item from a `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_ with the `pop <https://docs.python.org/3/library/stdtypes.html#dict.pop>`_ method.
 It deletes the ``key`` and ``value`` from the `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_ and returns the ``value``